Skip to content

 Less chemical overload

-Fewer harsh chemicals means less chance of triggering headaches, brain fog, or sensory reactions.
+Fewer harsh chemicals means less of a chance that you’ll wind up with headaches, brain fog, or sensory overload.

 Simple ingredients

-Knowing exactly what’s in your cleaner can reduce anxiety about product safety.
+Knowing exactly what’s in your cleaner can reduce any anxiety you may have about the safety of the products you use.

-Here’s something that doesn’t get talked about enough: decision fatigue.
-For people with ADHD, especially, having too many products under the sink can make starting a cleaning task feel overwhelming before it even begins.
-Natural cleaning often means you have just two or three go-to ingredients that handle almost everything.
-That simplicity?
-It’s genuinely helpful.
+Here’s something that doesn’t get talked about enough…decision fatigue.
+For those with ADHD, having too many products under the kitchen sink often makes starting to clean feel overwhelming before it even begins.
+Cleaning with natural ingredients often means you have just two or three go-to ingredients that handle pretty much everything.
+Doing things more simply is helpful for an ADHD brain!

 Vinegar and water in a spray bottle can clean counters, windows, and bathroom surfaces.
 Baking soda scrubs a sink.
 Castile soap handles dishes, floors, and even laundry.
-When your brain doesn’t have to decide which of fifteen products to use, there’s a better chance you’ll actually start.
+When your brain doesn’t have to decide which products to use, there’s a better chance you’ll actually start cleaning.

 A simple all-purpose cleaner you can make at home